 For any additional queries, please contact: firstname.lastname@example.org

 Excel classes always have a minimum of 1 Teaching Assistant in each lesson as well as the class teacher.
 TA’s are there to help students reach their full potential whether this be through 1:1 support, group support or emotional and behaviour for learning strategies.
 The Teaching Assistants are also there to deliver focused and targeted interventions to close gaps in learning within English and Maths.
 Students will be chosen to do interventions ranging from handwriting and punctuation to times tables.
 There is no set range of interventions as they are all catered towards the individual needs within a class.
+Each individual pupil will also have a key worker who they can build a positive relationship with.
+The Key worker is there to support pupils and parents/guardians.

 The students’ progress of their reading and spelling age will be regularly reviewed, together with their overall progress in English against the criteria in the following Progress Ladders.